jiaangyao/BCGNet/README.md

 ```

 ### 2. Using pip
-Alternatively, the user can choose to install all the Python dependencies using `pip` via the following command s
+Alternatively, the user can choose to install all the Python dependencies using `pip` via the following commands
 ```
 cd $PATH_TO_OUR_PACKAGE